Karten Associates

 Articles in Perceptions & Realities newsletter

-4. Chatterboxes and Cave Dwellers: Extroverts and Introverts at Work
+4. Chatterboxes and Cave Dwellers: Making Sense of Extraversion and Introversion

-The introvert/extrovert dynamic is a complex one.
-Introverts and extroverts typically exhibit significant differences in behavior, interaction preferences and work style.
+The introvert/extravert dynamic is a complex one.
+Introverts and extraverts typically exhibit significant differences in behavior, interaction preferences and work style.
 And the two often differ in what, when, and how they communicate.
 Such differences often lead to confusion and frustration.
 Worse, they can create misunderstandings, reduced productivity and flawed results.

-This presentation is for anyone who would like to improve their effectiveness in working with their more introverted or extroverted colleagues, customers, and teammates.
-We'll take both a serious and a light-hearted look at the introvert/extrovert dynamic, so as to:
+This presentation is for anyone who would like to improve their effectiveness in working with their more introverted or extraverted colleagues, customers, and teammates.
+We'll take both a serious and a light-hearted look at the introvert/extravert dynamic, so as to:

 • Broaden the understanding each has of the other